WILD GUYde Adventures, LLC

 Instructional Climbing: This is a tutorial for those who have a little exposure to climbing, and want to gain eventual autonomy.
 Lots of instruction in current best practice and hands-on practice for you in rigging top anchors, belaying skills and equipment alternatives, movement coaching, and rappel setup and protection.
 There will be individualized attention and repetitive practice, as well as some exploration of the historical evolution of climbing equipment and protocol.
 You will finish the day with a lot more confidence in your basic skills.

 Professional Climbing Instructors’ Association (PCIA) Base-Managed and Top-Managed Top Rope Instructor certifications: Each season, WILD GUYde Adventures offers this 3-day tutorial for active recreational climbers who want to add an instructor certification to their resume.
 Skills include anchors (natural and artificial), belay station management, rappel management, climbing movement coaching, and incident management of several common scenarios.
 This certification is useful for instructors at camps and university programs, as well as individuals pursuing a career in the outdoor adventure industry.
-Dates are announced annually.
-For course requirements and prerequisites, go to http://www.pcia.us
+2014 course dates are April 11-13 at Hidden Rocks VA, with a one-day exam scheduled later in the summer for aspirants wanting certification.
+Click here for the information packet.
+Additional detail is also available from http://www.pcia.us

 Design Your Own Adventure: Numerous other options exist, including hiking and climbing guiding along Virginia’s Blue Ridge or at the Nelson Rock Outdoor Center (WV), a climbing self-rescue clinic, outdoor fitness training, group orienteering challenges in the National Forest, and flatwater paddling instruction for beginners and children.
 We can customize to meet the interests of your family, scout troop, or youth group.
 Call to talk about your needs.
 (540-433-1637 or Lester@wildguyde.com).